kyma-project/btp-manager/docs/user/03-21-create-service-instance-with-custom-secret.md

 ### Create Your Custom Secret

-1. Create an SAP Service Manager service instance with the `service-operator-access` plan.
+1. [Create an SAP Service Manager service instance](03-30-management-of-service-instances-and-bindings.md#create-a-service-instance) with the `service-operator-access` plan.
-2. Create service binding to the SAP Service Manager service instance you have created.
+2. [Create a service binding](03-30-management-of-service-instances-and-bindings.md#create-a-service-binding) to the SAP Service Manager service instance you have created.
 3. Get the access credentials of the SAP Service Manager instance from its service binding.
 Copy them from the BTP cockpit as a JSON.
 4. Create the `creds.json` file in your working directory and save the credentials there.
 5. In the same working directory, generate the Secret by calling the `create-secret-file.sh` script with the **operator** option as the first parameter and **your-secret-name**  as the second parameter.